mlange-42/Ark.jl/docs/src/manual/quickstart.md

 ## Installation

-Ark.jl is not yet released.
-For now, run this in your project to use it:
+Run this to add Ark.jl to a Julia project:

 ```julia
 using Pkg